-The crypto industry followed the financial industry’s standard playbook of using all the levers of the influence industry to buy special treatment for its special interests at the expense of the public interest.
-Meanwhile, firms like FTX used a revolving door strategy of hires from the CFTC and elsewhere to use their knowledge, influence, and access at the agency and in Washington to move FTX’s agenda.
+The crypto industry followed the financial industry’s standard playbook of using all the levers of the influence industry to buy access and special treatment for its special interests at the expense of the public interest.
+One of the most corrupt aspects of that, which FTX used extensively, is a revolving door strategy of hiring former government officials, especially from the CFTC, to buy their unique inside knowledge, special access, and unfair influence at the agencies, in Congress and all across Washington to move FTX’s agenda.

-In the wake of FTX’s demise, the crypto industry argued FTX’s collapse showed new legislation and regulation was needed.
-This is not true.
-The current laws and rules are fully adequate to address the lawlessness going on in crypto.
-In fact, regulators at the banking agencies and the SEC withstood enormous political and industry pressure to allow crypto access into the core of the financial and banking system, which has helped prevent additional damage to the financial system.
+Also, many in Congress, at the CFTC, and in the crypto industry are claiming that FTX’s collapse shows that new legislation is needed.
+Shockingly, they are still pushing legislation that FTX endorsed and was FTX’s number one legislative priority.
+The CFTC Chair, who has been a high-profile, outspoken supporter of crypto and FTX, has gone so far as to irresponsibly say that such legislation should be passed “no questions asked,” even though most of the facts related to FTX’s collapse are not yet known.
+Moreover, the current laws and rules are fully capable of addressing almost all of the lawlessness going on in crypto.
+In fact, regulators at the banking agencies and the SEC withstood enormous political and industry pressure to allow crypto access into the core of the financial and banking system, which has helped prevent contagion, more crashes, and taxpayer bailouts.

 Below are resources on the FTX collapse, crypto, Washington’s revolving door and the role of regulators.

 Dennis Kelleher Discusses FTX and the Future of Crypto on CNN (11/16/22)

 Fact Sheet: Before the Senate Agriculture hearing on a crypto bill that was FTX’s main priority, we asked the CFTC and Members of Congress to consider 10 key questions about the legislation.
 (11/30/22)